Investigators Track Contaminated Lettuce Outbreak To A Cattle Feedlot

 E. coli bacteria live in cattle.
 The FDA thinks that E. coli in manure from these cattle probably washed into the irrigation ditch, or blew into it, and water carried those bacteria into vegetable fields.

 Steve Alameda isn't completely convinced by this theory.
 It leaves a lot of questions unanswered.
 For instance, irrigation water doesn't typically touch the lettuce leaves, so how did the contamination happen?
-Why did it affect Romaine lettuce, and not the other kinds of lettuce and vegetables growing in those fields?
+Why did it affect romaine lettuce, and not the other kinds of lettuce and vegetables growing in those fields?
 And what happened this spring?
 After all, the cattle have been there for decades.

 Channah Rock, a water quality specialist at the University of Arizona, says there are clues that point toward a slightly different theory.
 She thinks that dust from the feedlot might have blown in the wind and settled on romaine leaves that had been damaged by an unusual freeze, causing the leaves to "blister."
 Perhaps, she says, those damaged leaves were particularly vulnerable to E. coli contamination.